godotengine/godot-docs/about/faq.rst

 Is it possible to use Godot as a library?
 -----------------------------------------

-Godot is meant to be used with its editor.
+If you are looking to make a game with Godot, keep in mind Godot is designed to be used with its editor.
 We recommend you give it a try, as it will most likely save you time in the long term.
-There are no plans to make Godot usable as a library, as it would make the rest of the engine more convoluted and difficult to use for casual users.

-If you want to use a rendering library, look into using an established rendering engine instead.
-Keep in mind rendering engines usually have smaller communities compared to Godot.
-This will make it more difficult to find answers to your questions.
+For more specialized applications, it can make sense to look into using Godot as a library.
+Since Godot 4.6, there is **experimental** support for using Godot as a static or shared library in the form of LibGodot.
+This is currently supported on Windows, macOS, and Linux.
+Support for Android and iOS is planned for a future release.

+You can find sample applications that use Godot as a library in the `migeran/libgodot_project GitHub repository <https://github.com/migeran/libgodot_project>`__.

 What user interface toolkit does Godot use?
 -------------------------------------------